bonxie-snhu/bonxie-snhu/README.md

 - 👋 Hi, I’m @bonxie-snhu
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 Python, Javascript, C++, etc.
-- 📫 How to reach me ... bluesky @bnntt.bsky.social
 - 😄 Pronouns: ... she/her/hers

 - Welcome!
 This is collection of activities during my study of a BS in Computer Science.